University Travel Policy

 Domestic and International Meal Reimbursable Rates

-Travelers will normally be reimbursed at UM meal per diem rates.
-Travelers are not required to obtain meal receipts when using meal per diem.
+Travelers will normally be reimbursed at UMD meal per diem rates.
+Travelers are not required to obtain meal receipts when using UMD meal per diem.
 Reimbursement will not be made if a meal has already been paid for as part of a conference.
 A partial day's travel is eligible for proportionate meal allowance.

 In special circumstances, a higher amount of reimbursement may be appropriate and allowable with advance approval and supported by proper receipts.
-Examples of such circumstances may include: required attendance at a function for official purposes, lodging inaccessible to normal array of dining choices, etc. Reimbursement in excess of per diem should not be used on a routine basis.
+Examples of such circumstances may include: required attendance at a function for official purposes, lodging inaccessible to normal array of dining choices, etc. Reimbursement in excess of UMD per diem should not be used on a routine basis.
 The cost of alcoholic beverages will not be reimbursed.

 Travelers should check with the IRS to determine whether any record keeping is required for personal income tax purposes when using per diem allowances.
 The IRS should also be consulted concerning reimbursement for relocation (moving) expenses to determine if there is a personal tax consequence.